internetimagery/pyhike/README.md

 * Attributes

-The name provided to the visitor methods is generated from the path taken to reach the object. eg *some_package.some_module:SomeClass.some_method*
+The name provided to the visitor methods is generated from the path taken to reach the object. eg *some_package.some_module:SomeClass.some_method*.
 This means that it does not reflect the name of the objects definition.
-But an import path that would lead you there.
+But instead an import path that would lead you there.

+The name splits modules and qualified names by colon.